iluwatar/java-design-patterns/api-gateway/README.md

 ## Intent

 Aggregate calls to microservices in a single location, the API Gateway.
-The user makes a single call to the API Gateway, and the API Gateway then calls each relevant microservice.
+The user makes a single call to the API Gateway, and the API Gateway then calls each relevant microservices.

 ## Explanation